-A. Estimated Maximum Initial Sales Prices for Units

-1. As part of the preliminary site plan application submittal to the Planning Board by a Developer for a development containing Lower Income Units, the developer shall also submit to the Agency information demonstrating the mortgage financing generally available to lower income homebuyers and the developer's calculations as to the estimated maximum sales prices in accordance with subsection B below.

-2. The Agency shall review the developer's calculations and shall determine the estimated maximum sales prices for applicable sized units in each income category in accordance with the financial terms determined to be generally available, and shall notify the Planning Board and the developer of said estimated maximum sales prices prior to final approval by the Planning Board.
-The delay of the Agency shall not postpone or delay the Planning Board's decision as to the proposed development.

-B. Maximum Initial Sales Prices for Units.

-1. A base sales price shall be calculated such that the sum of the monthly payments for principal, interest, taxes, fire, theft and liability insurance, and homeowner association fees, if any, shall not exceed twenty-eight percent (28%) of the low or moderate income ceilings determined in accordance with Section VI.

-2. In order to assure that low and moderate income units are affordable by households whose income is less than the low or moderate income ceilings, the maximum sales price that may be offered for each such unit shall not exceed ninety percent (90%) of the base price for that size unit in each income category.
+- A. Estimated Maximum Initial Sales Prices for Units - l.
+As part of the preliminary site plan application submittal to the Planning Board by a Developer for a development containing Lower Income Units, the developer shall also submit to the Agency information demonstrating the mortgage financing generally available to lower income homebuyers and the developer's calculations as to the estimated maximum sales prices in accordance with subsection B below. - 2.
+The Agency shall review the developer's calculations and shall determine the estimated maximum sales prices for applicable sized units in each income category in accordance with the financial terms determined to be generally available, and shall notify the Planning Board and the developer of said estimated maximum sales prices prior to final approval by the Planning Board.
+The delay of the Agency shall not postpone or delay the Planning Board's decision as to the proposed development. - B. Actual Maximum Initial Sales Prices for Units. - l.
+A base sales price shall be calculated such that the sum of the monthly payments for principal, interest, taxes, fire, theft and liability insurance, and homeowner association fees, if any, shall not exceed twenty-eight percent (28%) of the low or moderate income ceilings determined in accordance with Section VI. - 2.
+In order to assure that low and moderate income units are affordable by households whose income is less than the low or moderate income ceilings, the maximum sales price that may be offered for each such unit shall not exceed ninety percent (90%) of the base price for that size unit in each income category.

-3. At least a minimum of thirty (30) days prior to the developer's anticipated need of building permits, with the exception of permits for model units, the developer shall provide the Agency with information demonstrating the financing that is generally available locally to lower income homebuyers and the developers calculations as to Maximum Initial Sales Prices.
-The interest rate used by the developer in calculating the maximum sales price shall be the rate that the Agency determines to be generally available locally for a 90%, 30-year, fixed-rate mortgage.

-4. If the developer proposes to provide financing through an adjustable rate mortgate (ARM) or establishes that ARMS are generally available locally to lower income purchasers, then the interest rate to be used for calculating the maximum sales price shall be the greater of either (1) the current index of one-year Treasury bills plus two points or (2) two points less than the best available fixed rate mortgage.

-5. Agency shall use this information' to determine the Maximum Initial Sales Prices for the different sized units in each income category as described above.
-The Agency shall certify the actual Maximum Initial Sales Prices to the planning board, the developer and the construction official in charge of issuing building permits.
-No building permits, except for models (including models of non-lower income units) and site development work, shall be issued until the maximum initial sales prices have been certified by the Agency.
-These sales prices shall remain in effect for a period of one year.
-However, the developer may request a modification of the maximum sales prices at any time by applying to the Affordable Housing Agency for recalculation of these prices based on changes in any of the factors used to calculate the prices.
+- 3. At least a minimum of thirty (30) days prior to the developer's anticipated need of building permits, with the exception of permits for model units, the developer shall provide the Agency with information demonstrating the financing that is generally, available locally to lower income homebuyers and the developers calculations as to Maximum Initial Sales Prices.
+The interest rate used by the developer in calculating the maximum sales price shall be the rate that the Agency determines to be generally available locally for a 90%, 30-year, fixed-rate mortgage. - 4.
+If the developer proposes to provide financing through an adjustable rate mortgate (ARM) or establishes that ARMS are generally available locally to lower income purchasers, then the interest rate to be used for calculating the maximum sales price shall be the greater of either (1) the current index of one-year Treasury bills plus two points or (2) two points less than the best available fixed rate mortgage. - The Agency shall use this information to determine the Maximum Initial Sales Prices for the different sized units in each income category as described above.
+The Agency shall certify the actual Maximum Initial Sales Prices to the planning board, the developer and the construction official in charge of issuing building permits within 30 days of submission of complete information by the developer.
+No building permits, except for complete models (including models of non-lower income units) foundation permits for units other than models, permits for underground utilities, and site development work, shall be issued until the maximum initial sales prices have been certified by the These sales prices shall remain in effect for a period However, the developer may request a modification of one year. of the maximum sales prices at any time by applying to the Affordable Housing Agency for recalculation of these prices based on changes in any of the factors used to calculate the prices.